TheseAdama/DOEoptimizer/Readme.md

 # 📦 DOEoptimizer

-**DOEoptimizer** is an R package that provides five optimization algorithms specifically designed to optimize criteria (matrix input functions) for physical experiments.
+**DOEoptimizer** is an R package that provides four optimization algorithms specifically designed to optimize criteria (matrix input functions) for physical experiments.
 It offers a comprehensive set of tools and utilities for constructing optimal experimental designs using various optimization techniques, including *genetic algorithms*, *simulated annealing*, *stochastic optimization*, and *greedy algorithms*.

 ## 📥 Installation